Entry Level SEO Tips

 This is why SEO is more relevant than ever in 2021 and beyond.

-In addition, the best SEO strategies or SEO techniques are constantly changing as the search engines update their algorithms, crawl and index new content, and evolve or alter their ranking factors in order to deliver users the best possible results.
+In addition, the best SEO strategies or SEO techniques are constantly changing as the search engine spiders update their algorithms, crawl and index new content, and evolve or alter their ranking factors in order to deliver users the best possible results.

 What is SEO?

-SEO or search engine optimization is the art and science of ensuring that your website, social media posts, or product listings appear at the top of the search engines for keywords that are regularly searched for by people interested in your industry, business, niche, and services.
+SEO or search engine optimization is the art and science of ensuring that your website, social media posts, or product page listings appear at the top of the SEO rankings for keywords that are regularly searched for by people interested in your industry, business, niche, and services.

 Ranking highly for these keywords that are relevant to your content and what services or products your business can provide is perhaps one of the most valuable marketing weapons in today’s arsenal.